-IAGDP is a 12-month entry-level employment and development program open to Aboriginal and Torres Strait Islander people who are interested in working in the Australian Public Service.
-Participants have the opportunity to complete a Diploma of Government qualification while working full time.
+IAP is a 12-month entry-level employment and development program open to Aboriginal and Torres Strait Islander people who are interested in working in the Australian Public Service.
+Participants can complete a Diploma of Government qualification while working full time.

-Run by the Department of Finance, the Career Starters Program is for students who have recently completed Year 12.
+Run by the Department of Finance, the Career Starter Program is for students who have recently completed Year 12.

 Provides opportunities for Year 12 graduates to enter a Human Resource (HR) career in the Australian Public Service (APS).

 For more information, visit the Indigenous Careers website.